 3. Omega-3 Oils (While Limiting Omega-6)

 This natural eczema remedy may not provide immediate relief but may help get at the root cause.
-Certain research as recently as 2016 found that consuming high levels of omega-3 (that is, more than you would get from occasionally eating fish) especially at an early age may reduce the risk and severity of eczema.
-This due to the DHA and EPA fatty acids found in fish.
+Certain research as recently as 2016 found that consuming high levels of omega-3 (that is, more than you would get from occasionally eating fish), especially at an early age may reduce the risk and severity of eczema.
+This is due to the DHA and EPA fatty acids found in fish.

 While some studies suggest that more research is needed to pinpoint the degree of effectiveness, it seems that avoiding inflammatory omega-6 oils (found in many processed foods and vegetable oils) while increasing omega-3 sources from fish oil and consumption of fish had a positive effect on eczema in the studies listed below.